domjacri/academic-kickstart/content/home/welcome.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "See me in Phoenix at AISES 2021" content = "Research Presentation: 9/23 5PM"
+  title = "See me in Phoenix at AISES 2021" content = "Research Presentation: Sept 23rd, 2021 2PM MST"
   align = "right"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).